 Most of the EU has PR and thus the notion of representative government.
 The 2016 Remain voters want to remain in the EU, but, 53% apparently also reject the EU notion of representative government, and instead they appeal to the populism of referenda.

-A few days ago, I rephrased one aspect as follows: With R for Remain, S for Soft (EEA) and H for Hard (WTO), there are 6 possible strict preferences, from R > S > H (Theresa May before the referendum) to H > S > R (Theresa May after the referendum).
-If S and H are collected in L (Leave) then there arises the claimed binary choice between R and L. Voters who are in the categories S > R > H or H > R > S would face a hard question.
+A few days ago, I rephrased one aspect as follows: With R for Remain, S for Soft (EEA), T for some Tariffs, and N for No Deal (WTO), there are 6 possible strict preferences for a deal, from R > S > T (Theresa May before the referendum) to T > S > R (Theresa May after the referendum).
+If S and T are collected in L (Leave) then there arises the claimed binary choice between R and L. Voters who are in the categories S > R > T or T > R > S would face a hard question.
 If they expect that R might win, but also that their own preferred option might not win, should they still go out and vote ?
 They might decide not to turn out, or develop assumptions about what L actually might become, given what what they think about future developments.
 Similarly for the versions of R. See the voting theory about single peaked preferences (and these are not single peaked but double peaked).
 Overall it is a fallacy that there is a binary choice.
 Lawyers can argue that one either invokes article 50 or doesn’t invoke it, yet the referendum isn’t such a legal case, for it is an issue of policy preferences.

 In fact, above YouGov poll provides us a bit more information on this issue.
 Look at this section on their page 15: